codemonkey2k5/BudgetMaster9000/README.md

 1. Set your take-home pay under **Settings**.
 2. Build or adjust your **Plan**.
 3. During the month, log spending on **Transactions**.
-4. Check progress on the **Dashboard**.
+4. Check progress anytime on the **Dashboard**.
-5. When you are ready, use **Close-Month** to finish and save a grade.
+5. At the end of the month, use **Close-Month** to review the numbers and save a grade.

+That’s it.
+The goal is to make the process light enough that you’ll keep doing it.

 ---

-## Privacy
+## Notes

-- No accounts
-- No cloud
-- No ads
-- No tracking of your budget for marketing

-Everything is stored on your PC.
-Optional App Lock helps on a shared computer.
-It is not a replacement for a Windows password or full-disk encryption.
-Export a backup before big changes.
+- Everything is stored on your computer in a local file (`bm9000.db`).
+- Optional App Lock is available if you use a shared machine.
+- Export a backup before making big changes.
 Clearing data cannot be undone without a backup.

-When online, the app checks GitHub in the background for a newer release and shows a notice if one exists.
-Nothing is downloaded until you click that notice.
-Offline, everything still works; you simply will not see an update notice.

 ---